Master of Theology (ThM)

 What is the ThM Seminar?

-The Seminar is a four-hour course designed to help students develop reading, writing and critical thinking skills and prepare a major research paper.
+The seminar is a four-hour course designed to help students develop reading, writing and critical thinking skills and prepare the major research paper.

 In the first third, students are given a theme to get them thinking.
 For example, liberal theology, where students learn to negotiate traditional theology in contemporary settings.